The tighter I hold it, the faster it slips away.

 One of them died here, on this bed.
 My head’s resting on a pillow which still smells like him.
 Grandpa.
 Just a month ago.

 Grandma.
-In a few days, she will leave this flat forever and find herself in a nursing home.
+She will leave this flat forever and find herself in a nursing home in a few days.

 Grandma… who let him go without the slightest pain.
 Without realising that he went.
 (And oh, how they loved each other.)
 Grandma who has Alzheimer’s.
 Grandma who has forgotten all of those stories.
 Games around the table?
 She remembers none.

 The tighter I hold it, the faster it slips away.
 The thing is… I can’t help it.
 I hold it so tight my hands are burning.
 I hold it with blood leaking, that’s how much I want to save them.
 Save them both – and save the myself I was while I had them.
-If only I could go back in time and find us in those moments.
+If only I could rewind the tape and find us in those moments.

 Grandma… I want you to realise that I have finally outgrown you.
 We were always wondering if that would happen someday.
 If your memories remain the same, I’d rather stay short.
 I want to tell you about a day I found the second part of our favourite book in a bookshop.
 How will I ever be able to read it?
 How, when instead of the sentences, I am going to see the past us reading together?